GNS-Science/nzshm-opensha/doc/inversion-cookbook.md

 ## Averaging

 Averaging runs multiple copies of the inversion rounds in parallel and averages the results.
+Average completion criteria can be set up together, and an averaging round ends when at least one of them is met.

 The execution structure is now:

 ```
 repeat until completion criteria {